1

 What states have the most Community Engagement Climate jobs?
 States with the most job openings for Community Engagement Climate jobs include:

-Community Engagement Intern
+Community Engagement Coordinator

 Sunnyvale, CA • On-site

-Posted 16 days ago
+Posted 11 days ago

 Job description

-About Silicon Valley Clean Energy
+About Our Partner: Silicon Valley Clean Energy Authority

 Formed in 2016, Silicon Valley Clean Energy (SVCE) is a Community Choice Energy provider serving approximately 280,000 residential and commercial customer accounts in thirteen Santa Clara County communities.
-The SVCE mission is to provide customers with electricity generated from renewable and carbon-free sources at competitive rates, and further accelerate decarbonization through deployment of innovative local programs.
+The SVCE mission is to provide customers with electricity generated from renewable and carbon-free sources at competitive rates and further accelerate decarbonization through the deployment of innovative local programs.
 Key program areas include: building electrification, electric vehicles and charging infrastructure, supporting local policies that advance electrification, and demand management.

 SVCE is a joint-powers agency governed by a Board of Directors comprised of an elected official from each of the thirteen SVCE member communities.
 By providing reliable and responsive electricity service at competitive rates, SVCE maintains a 96+% customer participation rate and a strong financial foundation.
 Access to clean electricity has helped our communities take a major step in fighting climate change by reducing local emissions.
 Yet, supplying clean electricity is just one part of the solutions needed to ensure a pollution-free future.
 It is essential that SVCE continues to proactively engage with our customers and community stakeholders in the electrification journey - helping to inspire, educate, and enable action in transitioning from fossil fuels to clean electricity - in homes, buildings, and transportation.